-Courses offered during the School of Professional Studies session may reflect a different number because the credit value may be different.
-In most cases, courses online will have a SP suffix.
-For example BA131 would become BA131SP.
+Courses offered during the Corban Accelerated Online session may reflect a different number because the credit value may be different.
+In most cases, courses offered during Corban Accelerated Online will have a CA suffix.
+For example BA131 would become BA131CA.

 Corban provides opportunities for students to pursue a study of special interest under the guidance of competent faculty members.
-These courses are usually designated by numbers 491-493.
+These special studies are available to eligible junior and senior students.
+These courses are usually designated by numbers 391-393 or 491-493.
 Registration for these studies must be filed during regular registration periods.